Editing an automatic network

 Automatic or Manual.

-- This field is set when the network is created; it cannot be edited.
+- This field is set when the network is created; it can’t be edited.

 - To switch from a single automatic to a single manual network, delete the automatic network and create a new manual network.